 - (B) Step 2.
 Calculate Suitable Area for Development.
 Calculate the suitable area within each tier by excluding all wetlands, bluffs, or land below the ordinary high water level of public waters. - (C) Step 3.
 Determine Base Density: - i.
 For residential PUDs, divide the suitable area within each tier by the minimum single residential lot area for lakes to determine the allowable number of dwelling units, or base density, for each tier.
 For rivers, if a minimum lot area is not specified, divide the tier width by the minimum single residential lot width. - ii.
 For commercial PUDs: - a.
 Determine the average area for each dwelling unit or dwelling site within each tier.
-Include both existing and proposed dwelling units and sites in the calculation. - i.
+Include both existing and proposed dwelling units and sites in the calculation. - iii.
 For dwelling units, determine the average inside living floor area of dwelling units in each tier.
-Do not include decks, patios, garages, or porches and basements, unless they are habitable space. - ii.
-For dwelling sites (campgrounds), determine the area of each dwelling site as follows: - For manufactured homes, use the area of the manufactured home, if known, otherwise use 1,000 sf. - For recreational vehicles, campers or tents, use 400 sf.
+Do not include decks, patios, garages, or porches and basements, unless they are habitable space. - iv.
+For dwelling sites (campgrounds), determine the area of each dwelling site as follows: - a.
+For manufactured homes, use the area of the manufactured home, if known, otherwise use 1,000 sf. - b.
+For recreational vehicles, campers or tents, use 400 sf.

-- iii.
-Select the appropriate floor area/dwelling site area ratio from the following table for the floor area or dwelling site area determined in Section 3.1.2(c)(ii)(A) above. - iv.
-Multiply the suitable area within each tier determined in (B) above by the floor area or dwelling site area ratio to yield the total floor area or dwelling site area for each tier to be used for dwelling units or dwelling sites. - v.
-Divide the total floor area or dwelling site area for each tier calculated in (C)(ii)(a), (iv) above by the average inside living floor area for dwelling units or dwelling site area determined in (C)(ii), (a)(i) above This yields the allowable number of dwelling units or dwelling sites, or base density, for each tier. - b.
-Allowable densities may be transferred from any tier to any other tier further from the waterbody but must not be transferred to any tier closer to the waterbody. - c.
-All PUDs with densities at or below the base density must meet the design standards in Section 3.1.2(j)(6).
+- v.
+Select the appropriate floor area/dwelling site area ratio from the following table for the floor area or dwelling site area determined in Section 35-3102(c)(ii)(A) above. - vi.
+Multiply the suitable area within each tier determined in (B) above by the floor area or dwelling site area ratio to yield the total floor area or dwelling site area for each tier to be used for dwelling units or dwelling sites. - vii.
+Divide the total floor area or dwelling site area for each tier calculated in (C)(ii)(a), (iv) above by the average inside living floor area for dwelling units or dwelling site area determined in (C)(ii), (a)(i) above This yields the allowable number of dwelling units or dwelling sites, or base density, for each tier. - a.
+Allowable densities may be transferred from any tier to any other tier further from the waterbody but must not be transferred to any tier closer to the waterbody. - b.
+All PUDs with densities at or below the base density must meet the design standards in Section 35-3102(j)(6). - (A) Step 4.
+Determine if the Site can Accommodate Increased Density: